 Ceiling fans get a lot of flack from the design industry, but sometimes there is no way around needing them.
-If that is your story, there are ways to keep within a vintage design theme.
-Let me show you how to make a DIY industrial ceiling fan.
+If that is your story, there are ways to update your old ceiling fan and still keep within a vintage design theme.
+Let me show you how I made my DIY industrial ceiling fan.

 When we first bought our old house it had several huge ceiling fans.